jdersch/PERQemu/PERQemu/Readme-source.txt

 The following hardware has been implemented in the emulator to an extent that it is reasonably functional and stable (though there may still be issues):

-- PERQ 4K CPU - 99.9% complete.
+- PERQ 4K CPU - Complete.
 Everything seems to work, all diagnostics pass.

-- PERQ 16K CPU - 99.9% complete.
+- PERQ 16K CPU - Complete.
 Mulstep/Divstep is complete, but testing has
   not been what you'd call "exhaustive."
 Single-precision multiplication and division works, though there is no code (in POS D or F, anyway) using the Mul/Div unit.
 It is unknown at this point if early versions of Accent or PNX